 • Graduate Credit for 400 and 500 Level Work Taken as an Undergraduate.
 An undergraduate student who is within 12 semester units of the bachelor's degree and has a cumulative grade point average of at least 3.0 may request to enroll in and reserve for graduate credit a limited amount of work at the 400 and 500 levels during the last semester as a senior, provided that the semester program does not exceed 16 semester units.
-A written request should be submitted to the Registration Department and should bear the endorsements of the chair of the student's major department and of the department in which the reserved work is to be taken.
-The Registration Department verifies that the units being reserved are not needed to fulfill requirements for the bachelor's degree.
+A written request from the student's academic advisor should be submitted to the Registrar's Office at onestop@usc.edu and should bear the endorsements of the chair of the student's major department and of the academic department in which the reserved work is to be taken.
+The Registrar's Office will verify that the reserved units do not fulfill requirements for the bachelor's degree.